RightsandWrongsgit/ARMTEC/business/glossary.md

 -- Headline: The most outstanding, typically larger and frequently top of page/column  copy.
 -- Sub Head: A secondary headline usually above the body copy.
 -- Body Copy: The main portion of the written part of the ad.<br>
-* may also refer to the verbal content of a TV or radio advertisement
+* may also refer to the verbal content of a TV or radio advertisement<br>

 <b>County</b>- A geopolitical subdivision of States in the United States of America often employed in sub-geographic marketing actions and measurements.
 County is also often cross-referenced to other geographic boundaries such as ADI, DMA, MSA, Nielsen Scantrac area, etc.  Downloadable cross-reference files are available here, but for mission critical work you should obtain the most up-to-date files from a reliable data vendor.
 (See recommended Mapping Sources)